acteru/ipa-latex-template/README.md

 ### Docker
 Docker installs the latest Texlive version and configures everything correctly:
  1. Install Docker
- 2. Run `make build` to build the docker image
+ 2. Run `make setup` to build the docker image
  3. Run `make` to build the pdf

 ### Texstudio